apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 This module is doing almost nothing.
 However, it contains a few important things:

- - It uses three standard modules: `Integers`, `Sequences`, and `Apalache`.
+ - It imports constants and operators from three standard modules: `Integers`, `Sequences`, and `Apalache`.
  - It declares the predicate `Init`.
 This predicate describes the initial states of our state machine.
 Since we have not declared any variables, it defines the only single state.
  - It declares the predicate `Next`.
 This predicate describes the transitions of our state machine.
 Again, there are no variables and `Next == TRUE`, so this transition goes from the initial state to itself.

 Now it is a good time to check that Apalache is working.
 Run the following command: